Usama Fayyad: KDD and SIGKDD

 The annual ACM SIGKDD conference is the leading research conference on Knowledge Discovery and Data Mining, according to Microsoft Academic search and Google Scholar.
 The 21st ACM SIGKDD conference was held in Sydney, Australia August 2015.
 Fayyad served as Honorary Conference Chair of KDD-2015 and helped Prof. Longbing Cao and Geoff Webb in organizing this conference.

 Personal life

 Fayyad was born in Carthage, Tunisia and lived his early childhood in Tunisia and many countries in the Middle East, Africa and Southern Europe.
 He graduated high school in Amman, Jordan from the National Orthodox School with GCE O-Levels.
 He spent most of his life in the U.S., having received his undergraduate and graduate education in Ann Arbor, MI at the University of Michigan (Ph.D. in engineering in 1991), BSEs in both electrical and computer engineering (1984); MSE in computer science and engineering (1986); and M.Sc. in mathematics (1989) and then lived in Pasadena, CA, Seattle, WA and Portola Valley, CA.

-Fayyad has 4 children and now lives in Central London while he continues as chairman of Oasis500 in Jordan and is an investor in several companies in the U.S. and Europe.
+Fayyad has 4 children and now lives in Boston while he continues as chairman of Oasis500 in Jordan and is an investor in several companies in the U.S. and Europe.